 A readmitted student is required to sign a new enrollment agreement which lists the current tuition and fees, the revised graduation date, and acknowledges receipt of any other required disclosures.
-The student must be current with any unpaid balance from his or her prior enrollment unless payment arrangements have been established by the Campus President/Director.
-With assistance from the Registrar, the Dean of Nursing or Dean/Director of Education will establish a course schedule for program completion.
+The student must be current with any unpaid balance from his or her prior enrollment unless payment arrangements have been established by the Campus President.
+With assistance from the Registrar or Director of Education will establish a course schedule for program completion.